opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Use this parameter to set the total number of executable threads available across all searches.
 Multiple searches can run in parallel - this parameter have no effect with regard to that.
-If 0, no extra threads are stated and the search is done in one thread.
+If 0, no extra threads are started and the search is done in one thread.

 <h3 id="transit_transferCacheMaxSize">transferCacheMaxSize</h3>